If you live in a close-knit neighborhood, chances are you’re familiar with the sound of your neighbor’s pool pump running.

-Something like the HoMedics White Noise Sound Machine will produce soothing sounds that will help calm you down while at the same time drowning outside noises.
+One of the most affordable white noise machine is the HoMedics White Noise Sound Machine will produce soothing sounds that will help calm you down while at the same time drowning outside noises.

 I compiled a detailed guide on some of the best white noise machines ideal for use in your bedroom, office, library, and even baby nursery.